 \subsection{A bijection between positroids and Le diagrams}

-There are several different ways to index the positroids, each with its own set of advantages and disadvantages.
-In particular, in \cite{postnikov2006total} and in \cite[\S4]{ardila2016positroids}, there are many different construction of bijections among decorated permutations, Le diagrams, Grassmann necklaces, and equivalence classes of reduced plabic graphs.
-Here we are interested in giving a direct way to move between positroids and Le diagrams: such maps can be constructed combining the previously mentioned bijections. \begin{definition}[Le diagrams] A \textit{Le diagram} is a Young diagram where each box contains either a $+$ or a $0$ symbol, in such a way that if a box contains a $0$, then at least one of the following hold: \begin{itemize} \item Every box to its left in the same row contains a $0$; \item Every box above it in the same column also contains a $0$. \end{itemize} \end{definition}
+There are several ways to index positroids, each with its own advantages and disadvantages.
+In particular, \cite{postnikov2006total} and \cite[\S4]{ardila2016positroids} describe various bijections among decorated permutations, Le diagrams, Grassmann necklaces, and equivalence classes of reduced plabic graphs.
+Here, we focus on giving a direct way to move between positroids, Le diagrams, and positive reduced subexpressions: such maps can be constructed by combining the previously mentioned bijections.

+\begin{definition}[Le diagrams] A \textit{Le diagram} is a Young diagram in which each box contains either a $+$ or a $0$, subject to the following condition: if a box contains a $0$, then at least one of the following holds: \begin{itemize} \item Every box to its left in the same row contains a $0$; \item Every box above it in the same column contains a $0$. \end{itemize} \end{definition}

 The positroids in $\Gr_{\geq 0}(k,n)$ are in bijection with the Le diagrams that fit inside a $k \times (n-k)$ rectangle.
 The advantage of Le diagrams is that one can easily read off the dimension of a positroid cell by simply counting the number of $+$s.
 Furthermore, we can identify the bases of a positroid from its Le diagram.